autumn-info-442a/team-e/HW4.md

 This component is a view that grabs model data to update itself and alerts controllers of events when the user creates a new blog post.

 The **GroupModel** component communicates with **GroupIntroView** by:
-* The **GroupModel** updates G**roupIntroView** with the information of the group that the user clicked on, including the description and current amount of users.
+* The **GroupModel** updates **GroupIntroView** with the information of the group that the user clicked on, including the description and current amount of users.

 ### SavedGroupView